endrias34/FYS4150/src/Project-5/README.md

    <br>

-###### Third argument and fourth argument is to decide if you want to save the system to file at each step inputed
+###### Third argument and fourth argument is to decide if you want to save the system to file at each step inputed and how
 3 = steps, 4 = magnetization or spins (0 for magnetizations and 1 for spins)

 ./a.out 10 0 10 1  -> 10 spins, unordered, where each spin is saved to file every 10'th MC cycle